coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

   - Response context: output content, post-processing steps, filtering or blocking actions.
   - Logs are retained for a period sufficient to support analysis, in alignment with legal and contractual requirements.

+  **- Secure logging:**
+  [Security best pracices for logging](https://www.opencre.org/cre/842-876) need to be applied.
+  A good example of such a best practice is 'tamper-evident logging', to verify whether logs have been unmodified post-incident.
+A signed-receipt approach binds a hash of input, output, and processing context to a per-event signature, and pairs that signature with an independent time anchor (for example an RFC 3161 Time-Stamp Authority) so that "when" cannot be backdated by whoever holds the signing key.
+Operators with multi-year retention or regulated-sector audit horizons should plan now for hybrid or post-quantum signature schemes alongside classical ones.
+One open profile that sets out the receipt-format obligations under EU AI Act, DORA, and US sector regulations is described in [draft-marques-asqav-compliance-receipts-04](https://datatracker.ietf.org/doc/draft-marques-asqav-compliance-receipts/04/).

   **- Incident qualification and alerting:**
   When suspicious behavior is detected, monitoring supports: